petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

 # Upgrading Your DXP Cloud Stack

-Upgrading your repository to use the new structure in DXP Cloud version 4 allows you to take advantage of Liferay Workspace within your repository, keep your services up to date, and use a range of new and updated features.
+Upgrading your repository to use the new structure in Liferay Cloud version 4 allows you to take advantage of Liferay Workspace within your repository, keep your services up to date, and use a range of new and updated features.

 Upgrading to the new repository structure involves the use of an [upgrade script](https://github.com/LiferayCloud/stack-upgrade/archive/release.zip).

 ## Preparing to Upgrade

-In order to upgrade to version 4.x.x of the DXP Cloud stack, your current services must be at 3.x.x.
+In order to upgrade to version 4.x.x of the Liferay Cloud stack, your current services must be at 3.x.x.
 To verify your current version, locate the gradle.properties file in your repository.
 Before upgrading to version 4.x.x, repositories follow this structure:

 ```
 repository